snapdensing/CoE111/README.md

 Use this script to verify extended milestone 3.2.

+To end the script, just press Ctrl-c

 ## Test 3: Transmit byte stream, Receive byte stream

 Test 3 is essentially the same as Test 2, except that all bytes in the text file are sent first before listening for transmissions from the FPGA.
 The script is `uart_multecho.py`.
 Invocation and options are similar to Test 2.

 Use this script to verify extended milestone 3.3.

+To end the script, just press Ctrl-c